REFEDS/MRPS/mrps.md

 ## 1. Definitions and Terminology

-> *Review and remove this box of text before submitting your MRPS*
+> *Review and remove this box of text before publishing your MRPS*
 >
 > In this section, basic terms that are used in the document are defined.
 If a specific notation system is used (such as RFC2119), this should also be referenced.
 >